The Premature Death of Mx0

 It is unfortunate that this manga died a premature death because, otherwise, we would have seen proper character development.
 For the ninety odd chapters, all the characters that appeared gave me feel-good vibes and was easy to like or identify with.
 Even for the ‘villains’.
 But then, Mx0 was a shounen manga so even today’s foes would become tomorrow’s friends.

-I said it was unfortunate that this manga died a premature death, because I get the feeling that the author was spending time (ninety odd chapters) to allow his characters to fully mature before making them face true adversaries.
+I get the feeling that the author was patiently waiting for his characters to mature before letting them face the truly difficult adversaries.
 In fact, the last story arc of the manga was a training arc where the main protagonist was working really hard (and creatively) to level up.
 You know, the kind of thing that is a selling point of sports manga.

 If this manga had continued, we might have been able to see a bigger magical world with the Japanese magical school facing off with magical students from other schools or even other countries.
 Like the Tri-wizard tournament in the Harry Potter series.